HomelabGeneration/portainer-customizations/README.md

-# portainer-application-templates
+# Portainer customizations

-Holding custom portainer application templates.
+Holding portainer customizations like a custom list of application templates.

-The application templates can be used in portainer by starting container like:
+## Portainer startup command

+By using the following startup options you can use the customizations provided by the repository.

 ```
 docker run -d \